PrranitArora/Discrete-3D-Map-Pack/Readme.md

 # Internal Frame
 <img width="872" height="642" alt="image" src="https://github.com/user-attachments/assets/b80d6c4a-376b-44fc-9dfb-f54ccde4c1a4" />

 I need to make sure the structure of the system stays constant and as still as possible in the backpack.
 My idea is to create a 3d printed frame that screws onto the backpacks fabric and stays tight.
 I want all the measurement units to connect onto the same rigid body so that they are more consistent to each other in measurements => a more consistent SLAM performance.

 I will also have to plan where to keep the electronics for the system.
-Since I am using a backpack, I may be able to hook up my PC to the components, which would be great for the processing power required for the real-time algorithms.
+Since I am using a backpack, I may be able to hook up my PC to the components, which would be great for the processing power

+# References

+required for the real-time algorithms.
 If I can't plan this spatially / the frame would press against my computer screen, then I plan to use a raspberry pi to manage storing all the measurements, which I would then use a custom software program to compute and then render into a 3d model file.